yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/uninstall-software.md

 ## Uninstall YugabyteDB Anywhere

-If you used [YBA Installer](../install-software/installer/) to install YugabyteDB Anywhere, you can use the `clean` command to unistall the software.
+If you used [YBA Installer](../install-software/installer/) to install YugabyteDB Anywhere, you can use the `clean` command to uninstall the software.
 This removes the YugabyteDB Anywhere software, but keeps any data such as PostgreSQL or Prometheus information.
 Refer to [Clean](../install-software/installer/#clean-uninstall).

 To completely eliminate all traces of YugabyteDB Anywhere and configuration, you should consider reinstalling the operating system image (or rolling back to a previous image, if available).